TheBluestBluester/Interactables/README.md

 # Interactables
 Plugin for omegga.
-Create stuff with codeblocks n...
-That.
+Make things interactable!
+Create doors, create music, create games!

+### This plugin may heavily impact your server's performance.
+If that's the case slow down the zone check updates or disable them entirely.

 ## Codeblocks i guess:
 ### function: